appscode-cloud/docs/docs/platform/guides/database-management/backup-storage.md

 ### 4.3 - Backend Configuration

 The **Backend** section defines the storage provider and its credentials.
-This is where you configure the actual cloud storage connection.

 ![Backend section showing Provider dropdown (azure selected) with Auth and Spec sub-panels for Azure storage configuration](../images/backup/storage-create-backend.png)